Can I Take Plan B While Breastfeeding?

 "The guidance is that women should give their bodies time to recover from giving birth, and the usual time recommended is 18 months, as otherwise, this can increase the risk of pregnancy complications to both the baby and mother, including premature birth," explained Hana Patel, M.B.B.S., a general practitioner and mental health coach in South London.

-How Plan B works
+How does taking the Plan B pill work?

 The effectiveness also may decrease for people who weigh more than 165 pounds, and the contraceptive may be ineffective for women weighing more than 175 pounds, though there is no weight limit stated on the Plan B label in the United States.
 Research on Plan B and weight limits is conflicting and limited.